littensy/charm/README.md

 print(getUppercase()) -- { "A", "B", "C" }
 ```

-If the mapper returns two values, the second value is used as the new key:
+If the transform function returns two values, the second value is used as the new key:

 ```luau
 local getList, setList = signal({ "a", "b", "c" })